We’re glad to hear you’re interested in starting a new ONA Local group!

 Steps to start a new ONA Local professional group

-- Before you go any further, check out where we currently are to make sure there isn’t already a group near you and read our organizer description and requirements below.
+- Check out where we currently have groups to make sure there isn’t already a group near you and read our organizer description and requirements below.

 - Identify your organizer team.
 Each new group needs one or two organizers to start, who will sign a one-year agreement with ONA, renewable at the end of the year.

 - Review the FAQ below.
-Seriously.
-Your application will be much better if you know what we’re doing!
+Your application will be much stronger if you understand how the program works.

 - Complete your application.
 ONA reviews Local group applications once a year.
 The application has a written portion and a video essay so we can get an idea for your communication style.
 We’ve outlined what you’ll need for it so you can prepare.

 - Let’s chat.
 If your application makes it through the first round of review — check out below what we’re looking for in applications — we’ll book a virtual interview to chat about your goals, for you and the group, and for you to ask questions.

 - Sign on as an organizer.
-Each accepted organizer signs a one-year agreement, renewable annually, that says you’ll adhere to ONA’s Code of Conduct, follow our branding requirements and host at least two events per year for your group to be considered active.
+Each accepted organizer signs a one-year agreement, renewable annually, that says you’ll adhere to ONA’s Code of Conduct, follow our branding requirements and that you plan to continue leading the group for a full year, barring unforeseen circumstances.